codeForSaif/ToDoListAzure/README.md

 The primary objective of the tutorial is to show you how to deploy an Azure App Service Website + App Service API + Azure SQL and how to get it all working with a simple To-Do application.
 Also I am reviving the older post to update the project to Visual Studio 2017.
 I hope that this is helpful to either enterprise web developers about using Azure and linking a 3 part project, or if you are a beginner this is a good project for you to learn how to code and how to use Azure.
 I will only address how to deploy and setup CI/CD in this tutorial.
 If you are new to coding and wanted to go through what the code is actually doing this is a great beginner project to learn API's and how a simple end-to-end solution works.

+**Timing: If you are a senior dev who knows Azure and VSTS very well I think you could complete this whole setup in 2-3 hours.
+If you are a senior dev new to Azure and VSTS I think it could be ~4-6 hours to complete.**

 ![alt text](https://docs.microsoft.com/en-us/azure/app-service-api/media/app-service-api-dotnet-get-started/todospa.png)

 The code is based on this tutorial here: https://docs.microsoft.com/en-us/azure/app-service-api/app-service-api-dotnet-get-started